niemopen/cmftool/doc/CMFandXSD.md

 6. The losing namespace prefix is munged; for example, `nc_1:`, then `nc_2:`, instead of `nc:`.

 6. Prefixes for the built-in namespaces (appinfo, cli, clsi, ct, xs-proxy, and structures) are also guaranteed to be unique with each other and with namespaces in the model.
 This becomes interesting when a model includes components from different NIEM versions.
+(Later versions are preferred over older; e.g. 5.0 beats 4.0.)

 ## Components from the structures namespace